Vintorez1903/turnBasedTactics/README.md

 	-upon selecting where a unit is to go a contextual menu pops up with additional options.

-This readme is formatted for viewing in a text editor, sorry if it looks bad when viewed on github's site directly.

 Below is a summary of some of the game's main classes.
 ----- Major Classes (broad strokes) -----